T. K. A. Nair

 He is a 1963 batch Indian Administrative Service officer from Punjab Cadre.
 He also presently serves as Member of Board of Governors of Indian Institute of Management Kozhikode and Centre for Research in Rural and Industrial Development, Chandigarh.
 He formerly served as Chairman of Kerala State Industrial Development Corporation.

 Early life and education

-Nair was born in Ayroor, Kerala to Krishna Pillai and Bharathy Amma.
-He graduated with Bachelor of Arts (Honours) in History from the University College, Trivandrum.
+Ayappan Nair was born in Ayroor to Krishna Pillai and Bharathy Amma.
+He graduated with Bachelor of Arts (Honours) in History from the University College, Thiruvananthapuram.

 Career

 He later served as the Chief Secretary of Punjab. and Secretary to Government of India in the Ministry of Environment & Forest.
-Later he served as Secretary in the Prime Minister’s Office during the terms of I.K.Gujral and Atal Bihari Vajpaayee.
+Later he served as Secretary in the Prime Minister’s Office during the terms of Inder Kumar Gujral and Atal Bihari Vajpayee.

 Subsequently, he was Chairman of the Public Enterprises Selection Board which selects Chief Executives of India’s Public Sector Undertakings.
 He served as Principal Secretary and later as Advisor to Prime Minister Dr. Manmohan Singh from 2004 to 2014.
-Presently, he is the Managing Trustee of Citizens India Foundation – a charitable trust – and Executive Vice President of Kerala Blood Bank Society.
+Presently, he is the Managing Trustee of Citizens India Foundation which is a charitable trust and Executive Vice President of Kerala Blood Bank Society.